astronomer/docs/astro/universal-metrics-export.md

 - Airflow application level metrics
 - Infrastructure level metrics

-Both application and infrastructure metrics have the following metadata labels associated with them:
+Both application and infrastructure metrics have metadata labels associated with them.
+The following list shows the default standard set of labels that Astro attaches to each metric, however, each metric can also include metric-specific labels as well:

 - `cloud_provider`
 - `cloud_region`
 - `cluster_organization_id`
 - `container`
 - `namespace`
 - `pod`
 - `deploymentId`
 - `organizationId`
 - `workspaceId`

 Use these metadata labels to indentify each individual metric with its corresponding environment in Astro.

 ### Airflow application metrics

 Airflow application metrics are defined by Apache Airflow and are related to the health, success, and performance of the DAGs that are orchestrated and executed by Airflow.

 For example, Airflow application metrics include:

 - The number of task instance failures in your Deployment
 - The number of SLA misses in your Deployment
 - The number of zombie tasks killed